 Looking back, it is clear that a healthy diet promotes a healthy digestive tract.
 By following a diet filled with good nutrients and fiber, your digestion system is happy.
 A happy digestive system means you can rest well.

 However, what happens if you continue to consume unhealthy foods?
 The answer is simple, chronic fatigue.
 Chronic fatigue is a disorder characterized by a feeling of fatigue over an extended period of time.
 While it is hard to pinpoint what exactly causes chronic fatigue, there are many health complications that can arise.
 It can affect your focus and concentration; making it hard to complete daily tasks.
 Joint and muscle pain, headaches and other types of mental and physical exhaustion can arise.
-A proper rest is important to keep your immunity strong as well.
+Proper rest is important to keep your immunity strong as well.

 Since you need rest and energy to keep your cells performing well, fatigue can hinder this.
-SIBO can restrict your cells from performing their function due to lose of energy.
+SIBO can restrict your cells from performing their function due to loss of energy.
 If you find that you are not able to digest well and suffer fatigue, consult your physician.
 If SIBO is the cause of your fatigue, treating it as soon as possible will be easy and beneficial.

 Due the uncertainty behind chronic fatigue, there are many underlying factors that can cause it.
-Stress, tension, health disorders are examples of some common factors.
+Stress, tension, and health disorders are examples of some common factors.
 If you feel like something more is affecting your fatigue, try to monitor your symptoms first.